violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/on-ramping/index.md

 To get paid in this situation when you don't need to perform a currency swap, find the "Receive" button in your wallet app.
 Every wallet app makes this button very big and clear, because everyone likes getting paid and that's what wallet apps are for.
 Tap or click the Receive button and you'll be presented with options to reveal the full address, a QR code of the address, and sometimes also other ways to share the address of your wallet such as by sharing a link.
 (This is exactly [how my own cryptocurrency tips and donation links work]({% link colophon/index.md %}#cryptocurrency-tips-and-donation-links), by the way.)

 Send the address or the generated QR code to your client or customer however you're already talking with them.
-Ideally, you're communicating over [Signal Private Messenger](https://Signal.org/){:target="_blank"} but any method of sending them some text or an image, including email or text message, will work.
+Ideally, you're [messaging discreetly]({% link resources/for-clients/messaging-discreetly/index.md %} "Read Violet's guide to messaging sex workers discreetly."), such as over [Signal Private Messenger](https://Signal.org/){:target="_blank"}, but any method of sending them some text or an image (email, text message, whatever), will work.
 Have them press the complementary "Send" button in their wallet app, enter the address you gave them, whether via copy-and-paste or by scanning the QR code you showed them, and you'll have your money a few moments after they confirm the transaction on their side.

 I've also written a complementary guide to this one for clients that explains the whole process from the client perspective, so feel free to point your client or customer at that page on my site: